 These are all good reasons to have access to your records online and we are increasing the numbers of patients who not only order repeat medication and book appointments online but wish to have full access to their records.
 Please contact us for more information if you are interested and we will help you with this.
-More information can be found at Patient Access
+More information can be found at Patient Online

 Information and Communication needs - tell us how we can improve

 All organisations that provide NHS or adult social care are required to follow the new standard and to help, we must do five things:

 Ask people if they have any information or communication needs, and find out how to meet their needs.
 Record those needs clearly and in a set way.

 Highlight or ‘flag’ the person’s file or notes so it is clear that they have information or communication needs and how those needs should be met.